 Could help other grape varieties of the same color as that of the specified grape variety on the label and not aromatic, recommended and / or authorized in the province of Arezzo, present in the vineyards up to a maximum of 15%.

 Many manufacturers of the province of Arezzo produce alternative wines, some under the IGT Toscana o Colli della Toscana Centrale.

-Topping the list is the red "Super Tuscans" which ottienedal native Sangiovese or some prestigious. foreign varieties such as Cabernet Sauvignon, Merlot, Pinot Noir and Syrah, either alone or use in combination.
+At the top of the list there is the red "Super Tuscans" which is obtained from the local Sangiovese or from some prestigious ones. foreign varieties such as Cabernet and Sauvignon, Merlot, Pinot Noir and Syrah, both alone and in combination.

 The cellars of the area can also produce wine under the designation Colli Etruria Centrale DOC (Bianco, Rosato, Rosso or Vermiglio and Vin Santo).